- What does Codecademy do?

 - If you want extra help before a bootcamp, First Step Coding has a software engineering prep course.

-- The Tech Academy and Coding Dojo are online and onsite bootcamps that help people learn the technical skills necessary to land a job as a (junior) software developer or data scientist.
+- The Tech Academy, Zip Code Wilmington, and Coding Dojo are online and onsite bootcamps that help people learn the technical skills necessary to land a job as a (junior) software developer or data scientist.

 - For people with an interest in data science, Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.